 - Diminished sex drive

 As you can see, it's possible that your medication is related to your lower sex drive.
 Taking your medication far in advance of sexual activity may help with your lack of desire.
 Would it be possible to wake up at your normal time on weekends to take the medication, and then go back to sleep?
 If this isn't feasible, you can talk with your health care professional about other options.
-Don't change your dose or skip a dose without discussing it with her/him; you don't want to jeopardize your health.
-Columbia Morningside students may make an appointment through Open Communicator or by calling 212-854-2284, and CUMC students can make an appointment by calling 212-305-3400.
+It's wise not to change your dose or skip a dose without discussing it with them to avoid putting your health at risk.

 Also consider other medications you may be taking or habits you may have on the weekends.
 For example, some women report lowered sex drive from hormonal birth control, some people have sexual side-effects from depression or anti-anxiety medications, and some people who use alcohol or other drugs can experience sexual side effects.
 If any of these factors play a role in your life, you may want to consider their impact in addition to the possible impacts of Adderall when speaking with a health care provider.
 Keeping a journal of when you take Adderall or any other medications or substances and when you experience lower sex drive may also help you pinpoint a pattern and make a plan of action.